 Read our full guide on getting signed up for Global Entry, from start to finish.

-But seeing as Global Entry is just $15 more, it’s an easy choice over TSA PreCheck alone.
+But seeing as Global Entry is just $15 more, it’s an easy choice over TSA PreCheck alone if you’re hoping to do any international travel.
 Just make sure you plan ahead, as you may miss out if you try to get signed up right before a big international trip.
 Once you have it, you’ll get through immigration in minutes.

 TSA PreCheck and Global Entry are the two best-known airport programs, but there are some other options.